 Ontuitive ontuitive.com/salesforce/ Recommends resources relevant to the selected products, market segment, competitors, sales process stage, etc. Pushes contextually relevant resources directly within the Salesforce.com record without the need to access a separate portal or search.
 Offices in the Netherlands, United Kingdom, USA.

-Perperitus Sales solution perperitus.com
+Perperitus Sales solution perperitus.com (UK)

 Playboox Playmaker Solution playboox.com